-Well that was a post title I didn’t think I would be writing.
-But I guess what this is all about before I get into it is, to look after yourself but more importantly listen to yourself.
+Well that was a post title I didn’t think I’d be writing.
+But I guess what this is all about before I get into it, is to look after yourself but more importantly listen to yourself.
 I’m just documenting my little “health scare.”
 I’m glad of a positive outcome because it’s quite easy to get freaked out when you start getting chest pains and are immediately sent for your first ECG.

 I had been feeling chest pains on the Sunday, Monday and Tuesday.
 I’ve never really had any sort of pain in that area.
 I had indigestion when I was pregnant, really bad, I was chugging that Gaviscon like it was liquid gold.
 But this was different.
 It was the centre of my chest, a little to the left, you know, where your heart is.
 It wasn’t an all day pain.
 Just a few minutes of a cramping sensation a couple of times a day.
 On Sunday, I thought it was weird.
 On Monday, it was an annoyance.
 And on Tuesday, I was concerned.

 Now depending on where you’re reading this from, you may not have had first hand dealings with the NHS.
 My mother has worked for the NHS for longer than I’ve been alive.
 I have more to thank it for than just the service it provides.
 But it’s been a tough old time for one of our most prized national treasures.
 Massive budget cuts, crazy long waiting lists, nurses and doctors not receiving the support they need.
 The last time I booked a GP appointment, I had to wait over 4 weeks to be seen.

 So I headed to the doctors to make an appointment.
 I was thinking I’d have a few weeks to wait, if the pain went away, I’d cancel the appointment and go about my business.
 If the pain didn’t, the appointment would be ready and waiting.
 And if it got worse in the meantime, I’d be off to the hospital.
 It’s chest pain, that’s no joke.